Star Fox 64: Release

 The game was first shown publicly at E3 1996 where Nintendo released a video of an early version of the game.
 This early version of the game showcased only the first level (Corneria) and featured a minimalistic HUD, showing only a crude meter reflecting the player's shield gauge.
 Nintendo released further beta footage of the game on December 6, 1996, that showed subsequent levels, an improved HUD, and a short multiplayer segment.

 As the game approached launch, Nintendo became concerned that the title "Star Fox" could be considered too similar to the name of the German company "StarVox".
 Thus like its predecessor, the game was rebranded as Lylat Wars in certain PAL territories.
 Nintendo Power subscribers received a promotional video prior to Star Fox 64's release (the same tactic was used to promote Donkey Kong Country for the SNES as well as Diddy Kong Racing, Banjo-Kazooie, and Hey You, Pikachu! for the Nintendo 64) that advertised the game's cinematic presentation, as well as new features like the Rumble Pak and voice acting.
 It revolves around two agents of Sega and Sony (who at the time were Nintendo's biggest hardware competitors) interrogating a Nintendo employee into revealing information about the game.
+The game reportedly had a marketing budget of $7 million.

 Years after release, a substantial number of unused assets were found on the cartridge including unused icons, audio files, levels, and power-ups.
-In an interview post-release, Miyamoto said that while he was not 100% satisfied with the final version of Star Fox 64, he felt that the game made better use of the Nintendo 64's increased processing power than Super Mario 64, which was a launch title for the console and which Miyamoto had also developed.
+In an interview post-release, Miyamoto said that while he was not 100% satisfied with the final version of Star Fox 64, he felt that the game made better use of the Nintendo 64 increased processing power than Super Mario 64, which was a launch title for the console and which Miyamoto had also developed.

+An unofficial PC port of the game named StarShip, developed by the team behind the Ship of Harkinian port of The Legend of Zelda: Ocarina of Time, was later released in December 2024.